Low (David Bowie album): Side two

 "Warszawa", the opening track of what O'Leary calls Low's "night" side, is named after the Polish city of Warsaw, which Bowie visited in April 1976.
 He found the landscape to be desolate and wanted to capture this through music.
 Eno mostly composed the song.
 He heard Visconti's four-year-old son playing A, B, C in a constant loop on the studio piano and used this phrase to create the main theme.
 The piece is haunting, featuring wordless vocals from Bowie that Doggett describes as reminiscent of a "monkish vocal chorale".
 Buckley calls it the "most startling" piece on the album.
-In 1977, Bowie said that "Art Decade", a pun on "art decayed," is about West Berlin, "a city cut off from its world, art and culture, dying with no hope of retribution".
+In 1977, Bowie said that "Art Decade", a pun on "art decayed", is about West Berlin, "a city cut off from its world, art and culture, dying with no hope of retribution".
 Heavily influenced by Eno's ambient work, the piece paints visual impressions and evokes feelings of melancholy and beauty.
 O'Leary writes that for a time, the piece was co-credited to Eno.
-Hansa engineer Eduard Meyer played cello on the track.
+Hansa's engineer Eduard Meyer played cello on the track.

-Bowie played every instrument on the third instrumental, "Weeping Wall".
-Influenced by minimalist composer Steve Reich, the main melody is an adaptation of the tune "Scarborough Fair".
+Bowie played every instrument on "Weeping Wall".
+Influenced by the minimalist composer Steve Reich, the main melody is an adaptation of the tune "Scarborough Fair".
 Bowie uses synthesisers, vibraphone, xylophone and wordless vocals to create a sense of frustration and imprisonment.
 The piece is reportedly meant to evoke the pain and misery caused by the Berlin Wall.
 Bowie described "Subterraneans" as a portrait of "the people who got caught in East Berlin after the separation, hence the faint jazz saxophones representing the memory of what it was".
 Originally recorded for the aborted The Man Who Fell to Earth soundtrack, the piece contains wordless vocals similar to "Warszawa".
-Doggett describes Bowie's saxophone solo as "remarkable".
+The track features contributions from J. Peter Robinson and Paul Buckmaster—credited as "Peter and Paul"—who played piano and ARP synthesiser, which were recorded during the original soundtrack sessions.